-- The Manager of Admin/SAE/Lecturer provides advice on career upon inquiry and request by the student.
+- The Manager of Admin/SAE/Lecturer provides advice on career upon enquiry and request by the student.

-- For all request from large and small employers seeking qualified personnel, the Manager of Admin/SAE/Lecturer posts information on the notice board, website, social media accounts and/or in any appropriate communication channels but does not guarantee of any job placement.
+- For all requests from large and small employers seeking qualified personnel, the Manager of Admin/SAE/Lecturer will post information on the notice board, website, social media accounts and/or in any appropriate communication channels but does not guarantee any job placement.